section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 *[Image Source: Towards data science](https://towardsdatascience.com/responsible-machine-learning-with-error-analysis-a7553f649915)*

-*While the overall error rate for the dataset is 23.65%, the heatmap reveals that the error rates are visibly higher, up to 83%, for individuals with higher education.
-Error rates are also higher for males vs. females.*
+*The error hit map indicates that error rates are higher up to 83%, for individuals with higher education while the overall error rate for the dataset is 23.65%.
+Error rates are also seen to be higher in males compared to females.*

 #### Diagnosis